-Since I have mad love with this fruit (rumor has it I opted for it over ice cream as a kid, what a weirdo), I couldn’t resist giving it the extra special treatment, and using it two ways for the filling.
-Fresh & juicy grapefruit segments top a sweet-tart Grapefruit Curd, which you might find yourself eating by the spoonful.
+Since I have mad love with this fruit (rumor has it I opted for it over ice cream as a kid, what a weirdo I was), I couldn’t resist giving it the extra special treatment, and using it two ways for the filling; Fresh & juicy grapefruit segments top a sweet-tart Grapefruit Curd, which you might find yourself eating by the spoonful.
 Just make sure you save some for the tart. 😉

 For the filling:

-1 cup fresh grapefruit juice (get your zest before you juice!)
+- 1 cup fresh grapefruit juice (make sure to zest first)

-2-3 grapefruits, cut into supremes (see photos below)
+- 2–3 grapefruits, cut into supremes (see photos)